ClickCease Five Biggest Online Advertising Mistakes Marketers Need to Avoid

 What to do instead

-Figure out what works and either drop or improve what doesn’t.
-A step that a lot of marketers forget is calculating your return-on-ad-spend (ROAS).
-It all starts with deciding what you need to measure.
-Identify a key conversion metric for your campaign and work out the value that conversion brings to your business.
-This is your conversion value.
 To calculate ROAS, take your conversion value and divide it by the cost of the campaign.
 This will help you measure the effectiveness of your advertising campaign.
 Many marketers focus solely on CPA (cost-per-action) or CPC (cost-per-conversion).
 While this is useful, it only tells you the cost for that single action and doesn’t give as much insight into how your marketing efforts are directly impacting your revenue.

 While ROAS is a better metric, you have to have the right data to properly calculate it.
-If you’re handling data from several sources—or even multiple ad campaigns—take a look at this handy article about using Camphouse’s data integrations to see how successful your online advertising strategy is.
+If you’re handling data from several sources, or even multiple ad campaigns, take a look at this handy article about using Camphouse’s data integrations to see how successful your online advertising strategy is.

 Targeting everyone